plotly/plotly.github.io/_posts/2015-04-23-line-of-best-fit.md

 ---
 layout: two_column_layout
-title: Create a Line of Best Fit
+title: Make a Line of Best Fit
-subtitle: How to create a line of best fit
+subtitle: How to make a line of best fit
 permalink: /make-a-line-of-best-fit
 imageurl: /static/images/line-of-best-fit/thum-line-of-best-fit.png
 state: active